srcimon/screwbox/UNRELEASED-CHANGES.md

 - Fixed missing wave detection when floating objects are near bottom of fluid
 - Fixed serialization issue in `CollisionSensorComponent`
+- Fixed rendering of last segment of smoothed polygons

 ### 🧽 Cleanup & refactoring